nwesterhausen/avrae-alias/README.md

   additional d6 for damage
 - attack roll: will roll the attack roll with advantage or disadvantage if specified in the arguments.

+## Fire Bolt

+Accepts 1 argument:

+- `a` or `d`: cast the spell with **a**dvantage or **d**isadvantage respectively

+Uses the following user variables:

+- `charname`: the character name, defaults to "You"
+- `spellattackmod`: the ranged spell attack modifier, defaults to 2
+- `charlevel`: the character's level, defaults to 1

+This alias handles scaling the damage of fire bolt with character level as well as rolling attack (with advantage or disadvantage as needed).